FilaCo/pedro-raccoon-plymouth/README.md

 # Pedro Raccoon Plymouth
-This is simple Pedro racoon meme Plymouth theme.
+This is a simple Plymouth theme with Pedro racoon meme.

 ![Pedro racoon meme](pedro-raccoon.gif)